youngboy/engine-docs/source/data-privacy.md

 In this section, we'll go over which parts of your GraphQL HTTP requests are collected by Engine.

+#### Query operation string

+The Engine proxy reports the full operation string along with trace requests.
+It also reports a normalized ["signature"](./query-tracking.html#operation-signatures).
+Because of this, you should be careful to put any sensitive data in GraphQL variables rather than in the operation string itself.

 #### Variables

-Engine reports the query variables for every trace sample it stores.
+The Engine proxy reports the query variables for every trace sample it stores.
 You can tell Engine to ignore private variables using the [`privateVariables`](./proxy-config.html#Reporting) configuration option in the proxy or you can prevent all variables from being reported with [`noTraceVariables`](./proxy-config.html#Reporting).

 <h4 id="http-headers">Authorization & Cookie HTTP Headers</h4>